Funding opportunities for arts and culture

 The Youth Music Network are offering grants between £30,001 to £150,000 to enabled music-making related activities available to children and young people (0-25) facing barriers, and/or workforce and organisational development to promote a relevant, diverse and inclusive music offer for all children and young people.
 EOI deadline is Friday 7th May.

 Music for all Community Project Grants offer awards up to £2,500 for community and voluntary groups, schools and other charitable organisations to bring music projects into their local communities.
 The next deadline for submission is Monday 1st February, with following deadlines in July and November.

 The Radcliffe Trust offers grants ranging from £2,500 to £7,500 to registered charities supporting heritage and crafts and music, with an emphasis on music education, composition and chamber music.
-The deadline to apply is Sunday 31st January 2021 with outcomes due in June 2021.
+The deadline to apply is Saturday 31st July.

 The Clore Foundation offers grants from £10,000 to £1million to registered charities and local authority cultural organisations.
 The Foundation will focus its support on: the arts, cultural leadership training, education, gallery education, health and social care and museums.
 Applications can be submitted at any time.

 The Sterry Foundation offer grants ranging from £500 to £3,000 to registered charities working within sport, arts, culture, education, health and disability.
 The Foundation doesn't operate a website, applications can be submitted in writing at any time.
 Contact details can be found on the charity commission site.